 Litigation Legal Services

-Whilst that might sound like a simple process, it is not, you must ensure that you have a recognised cause of action and admissible evidence to prove it, you must ensure you comply with the rules of civil procedure and meet each deadline strictly, you must ensure your evidence is presented correctly and in the correct form.
+Whilst this might sound like a simple process, it is not, you must ensure that you have a recognised cause of action and have admissible evidence to prove it, you must ensure you comply with the rules of civil procedure and meet each deadline strictly, and you must ensure your evidence is presented correctly and in the correct form – this is why ensuring you have an experienced litigation solicitor in your corner is of utmost importance.

-Litigation can be a stressful process, time consuming and costly and just because you think you have a claim, does not mean that you can prove it in court.
-You need to ensure you embark on any litigation with proper and sound legal advice and understanding of your claim, the likelihood of success and the risks involved.
+Litigation can be a stressful, time consuming and costly process, and just because you think you have a claim, does not mean that your litigation lawyer can prove it in court.
+You need to ensure you embark on any litigation case with proper and sound legal representation from an established litigation law firm so that you meet all your legal requirements and that you fully understand your claim – the risks involved and the likelihood of it succeeding.

-If you think you have a legal claim against another then please contact us and we will be able to assist with your decision making and the process of litigation.
+If you think you have a litigation claim against another entity then please contact Butler McDermott Lawyers in Nambour, our litigation solicitors will be able to assist with your decision making and the guide you through the entire process.

-If you have been given (been served) with a claim or application and need to to file a defence or respond, act NOW and call our Nambour litigation lawyers on the Sunshine Coast as strict time limits apply.
+If you have been given (been served with) a claim or application you need to to file a defence or respond asap, so act NOW and call our Sunshine Coast law firm to get in touch with a litigation lawyer as strict time limits apply.

 QCAT - Queensland Civil and Administrative Tribunal